 A herniated disc in the cervical spine (the neck) is also a relatively common occurrence.
 As the support center and pivoting point for the head and the source of many nerve roots for the arms and hands, the cervical spine is prone to disc damage.

-A thoracic herniated disc is the most infrequent of the three.
+A thoracic herniated disc is the rarest of the three.
 The 12 vertebrae of the cervical spine are attached to the ribcage and do not have the range of motion of the lumbar and cervical spines.
 However, a thoracic herniated disc is certainly still possible and can be the cause of pain throughout the upper back and torso.